gerardomedinaCSUF1/gerardomedinaCSUF1.github.io/index.md

-# Gerardo Medina's Portfolio
+# Gerardo Medina

+# Hello World

+This is my home page!
+My name is Gerardo Medina and I am a student at Cal State Fullerton and my major is Computer science.

+# Computer Science Projects
 My GitHub page is  http://github.com/gerardomedinaCSUF1

-I am a computer science major at Cal State Fullerton and I plan to graduate in 2027.

-## Favorite labs
+# CPSC 120

 Lab 5 part 1
 I enjoyed the first part of lab 5 regarding the area of a rectangle since it allowed me to practice using a math formula while coding.